NectarSun/NectarSun/index.md

 #### TLDR;
 This is a minor update without many changes to the operation of the Nectarsun, compared to the last one.

 The v108 fixes some small issues that we identified after the last update, as well as a couple of improvements to increase Nectarsun reliability.
 We improved the night-time and morning/evening 'Sun' state performance, increased the voltage limit, and improved the screen display for people who experience screen flipping from time to time.
+Also, increases safety in engineering menu.

 More details below.